-The accounts include a provision of £105k in relation to a legal case.
-The case and appeal have since been concluded and it is expected that payment will be made during 2023/24.
+The accounts include a provision of £50k in relation to a legal case.
+The case and appeal have since been concluded and it is expected that payment will be made during 2024/25.
 The final bill has not yet been received so the value may vary from the estimate.
-There was no provision in the 2021/22 accounts in relation to this matter.